ipfs/ipfs-docs/.github/PULL_REQUEST_TEMPLATE/general_pr.md

    ERROR: 1 dead links found!
    [✖] https://givweueerervuvwbeiuv.com#nvruvwrveri → Status: 404
    ```
-1. If the action incorrectly identified a link as broken, please help us improve this Github action by reporting any false negatives, false positives or any other issues by [opening a GH issue](https://github.com/ipfs/ipfs-docs/issues/new/choose).
-Please include the log output in the issue description.
+1. If the action incorrectly failed, please help us improve this Github action by reporting any false negatives, false positives or any other issues by [opening a GH issue](https://github.com/ipfs/ipfs-docs/issues/new/choose).
+Please reference this PR in the issue, and include the log output in the issue description.
 <!--
 Please feel free to delete everything above this comment line after reading the note on the markdown-link-chech GitHub action :)
 !-->